sogelink-research/ctod/README.md

 #### Parameters

 - **minZoom** : The min zoomlevel for the terrain.
 Default (0)
 - **resamplingMethod** : Resampling method for COG: 'nearest', 'bilinear', 'cubic', 'cubic_spline', 'lanczos', 'average', 'mode', 'gauss', 'rms'.
-Default 'bilinear'
+Default 'none'
 - **cog** (required): Path or URL to COG file.
 - **ignoreCache** : Set to true to prevent loading tiles from the cache.
 Default (False)
 - **meshingMethod**: The Meshing method to use: 'grid', 'delatin'